-Compare the car's speed measured with video analysis to the measurement using a stopwatch.
+Compare the buggy's velocity measured with video analysis to the measurement using a stopwatch.
 Do your graphs match what you expected for constant velocity motion?

-Do measurements near the edges of the video give the same speed as that as found in the center of the image within the uncertainties of your measurement?
+Do measurements near the edges of the video give the same velocity as that as found in the center of the image within the uncertainties of your measurement?
 Does this affect what will you do for future measurements?